vatsaldutt/CRYSTAL-R0/README.md

 ## Desktop Assistant & Control System (Major Upgrade)

-Later iterations introduced a **desktop-based assistant and control environment** written in Python using **PyQt5**, representing a major leap in capability and ambition.
+Introduced a **desktop-based assistant and control environment** written in Python using **PyQt5**, representing a major leap in capability and ambition.

 ### Key Capabilities